kilpkonn/msc-thesis/main.typ

 This means that term search can be used to reduce the amount of code the programmer has to write.

 When investigating common usage patterns among programmers using large language models for code generation, @how-programmers-interact-with-code-generation-models[p.
 19] found two patterns:
-1. They are used to reduce the amount of code the programmer has to write therefore making them faster.
+1. Language models are used to reduce the amount of code the programmer has to write therefore making them faster.
   They call it the _acceleration mode_.
-2. They are used to exploring possible ways to complete incomplete programs.
+2. Language models are used to exploring possible ways to complete incomplete programs.
   This is mostly used when a programmer is using new libraries and is unsure how to continue.
   They call this usage pattern as _exploration mode_.